aniledev/bookmark-app-redo/README.md

 ### Upcoming Features

-- Ability to update bookmark description and title
+- User can update rating and description input
-- API functionality
-- Change color of the stars
+- Expand all/Collapse all button at the top of the home page